 This degree enables Tibetan Buddhist nuns to become teachers, leaders, and role models.
 It makes these dedicated women eligible to assume various leadership roles in their monastic and lay communities reserved for degree holders and hence previously not open to women.

 At the conclusion of their 17-year course of study, the nuns must successfully complete a 4-year series of examinations in order to attain the Geshema degree.
 The examinations, held each year in late summer, take place over a one-month period.

 The Geshema Endowment Fund will help cover the costs involved in training and qualifying more Geshemas.
 This includes the costs of travel, food, and accommodation for the Geshema candidates to attend the exams.
 The fund will also cover the cost of administration and materials for the exams, including hosting meetings, couriering exam materials, and providing each new Geshema with a set of nuns’ robes and yellow hat that signifies the holding of the degree.

-Please help enable more Tibetan Buddhist nuns to become Geshemas!
+Donate today to enable more more nuns to become Geshemas!

 - Make a gift online at tnp.org

 - Call our office in Seattle, US at 1-206-652-8901

 - Mail a check to The Tibetan Nuns Project (for the Geshema Endowment Fund)